loader

 First aid kit;

-Tick spray
+Tick repellent spray

 Localization